-Students must maintain pace of progression and be on track according to the maximum timeframe at the end of each semester or term.
+Students must maintain pace of progression and be on track according to the maximum timeframe at the end of each term.

 - Pace of Progression: Student must earn 67% of credits attempted cumulatively.
 To calculate, the credits earned will be divided by the credits attempted.
 For example: a student earns five credits out of the seven credits attempted (5/7=71%).
-This student would be at an acceptable pace of progression. - Maximum Timeframe: Student must earn his/her degree in 150% of the published credit requirement.
+This student would be at an acceptable pace of progression. - Maximum Timeframe: Student must earn a degree in 150% of the published credit requirement.
 To calculate, the credits required for the degree will be multiplied by 150%.
 This is the maximum number of hours for which a student is eligible for aid.
 For example: a student's degree requires 126 credit hours for graduation.
-That student must complete the degree within 189 credit hours (126 \ 150% = 189).
+That student must